Calandiva Plant Care

 To prevent pest infestations and diseases, maintain good plant hygiene and provide suitable growing conditions.
 Ensure proper air circulation around your Calandiva, as stagnant air can contribute to the development of diseases.
 If you notice any pests or signs of diseases, isolate the affected plant immediately and treat it accordingly.
 You can use organic insecticidal soap or neem oil for pests and fungicides for diseases, following the product instructions carefully.
 Regularly inspecting and caring for your Calandiva helps prevent and address these common issues effectively.

-See also Foliage Plant Care
+See also Firecracker Plant Care

 Repotting